furkanakkurt1335/boat/README.md

 All the available columns are here for reference: ID, FORM, LEMMA, UPOS, XPOS, FEATS, HEAD, DEPREL, DEPS, MISC, Abbr, Animacy, Aspect, Case, Clusivity, Definite, Degree, Echo, Evident, Foreign, Gender, Mood, NounClass, Number, Number[psor], NumType, Person, Person[psor], Polarity, Polite, Poss, PronType, Reflex, Register, Tense, VerbForm, Voice

 ### Changes to document saving
 The original application saves the document with the new annotations after each change to the cells, after going to a sentence with the `Go` button and after resetting with the `Reset` button (or by the shortcut).
 Document saving has been observed to cause a freezing for a couple seconds.
-Hence, saving by the aforementioned 3 ways has been deprecated and 2 new ways to save the `conllu` document has been established:
+Hence, saving by the aforementioned 3 ways has been deprecated and 2 new ways to save the `conllu` document have been established:
-- A new button `Save` has been added next to the `Next` button where the document can be saved.
+- A new button `Save` has been added next to the `Next` button whereby the document can be saved.
 - Closing the application also triggers saving the document in case it was not saved with the button.

 As mentioned, saving the document takes a couple seconds, so after closing the application, one should be aware that it's saving the document before closing.